SimplyVC/agoric-cl-middleware/docs/DOCUMENTATION.md

   d.
 The deviation of an oracle's submitted price from the latest aggregated value on-chain for a feed
   e.
 The oracle balance
   f.
 The actual price on-chain
-4. Obtain an oracle's invitation IDs for feeds from wallets
+4. See all invitations IDs to be part of the oracle set from wallets
 5. Query the latest prices and round submissions of oracles every X seconds and update the metrics
 6. Have an efficient way of polling only the latest price pushes so be able to monitor oracles efficiently when the number of offers used start to increase